machal/cssmine-content/css3-animations.md

 ### `animation-delay`

-It is a specified time the animation will wait before it is executed.
+This is a specified time the animation will wait before it is executed.
 The value is defined in seconds and milliseconds and the default value is null:
 `animation-delay: 0`.

 ### `animation-iteration-count`

-The interaction can be set as a number or an infinite number using the `infinite` key word.
+The interaction can be set as a number or an "infinite number" using the `infinite` key word.
 The default value is `animation-iteration-count: 1`.

 ### `animation-direction`